ModelEarth/localsite/start/README.md

 ## 3. Clone forked repos into your webroot

-Now go to [your list of forked repos](https://github.com/modelearth?tab=repositories) and clone the forked repos listed above.
+Now go to [your github account](https://github.com) and clone the forked repos listed above.

 To clone, click the green "Code" button followed by "Open in GitHub Desktop."